Kawsmoe/marvel_rivals_data/README.md

 # Marvel Rivals Web Scraper

-This is a R based program that will collect player and match data from tracker.gg's Marvel Rivals API.
+This is a R based program that will collect player data from tracker.gg's Marvel Rivals API.
+Match Data to come soon.

 # How it works